dials/dials/doc/sphinx/targeted_scaling_guide.rst

 Any number of datasets can be scaled against the reference dataset at once, giving the same scaling result as if each dataset were scaled as an independent job.
-The only difference is that all scaled datasets would be output in one scaled.pickle and scaled_experiments.json, which may be more or less convenient for further processing.
+The only difference is that all scaled datasets would be output in one scaled.refl and scaled.expt, which may be more or less convenient for further processing.

 Scaling against a dials reference dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this example, reference_reflections.pickle and reference_experiments.json are from a dataset that has already been scaled with dials.scale.
-To scale another dataset (datafiles integrated.pickle, integrated_experiments.json) against this target/reference, one should use the following command::
+In this example, reference.refl and reference.expt are from a dataset that has already been scaled with dials.scale.
+To scale another dataset (datafiles integrated.refl, integrated.expt) against this target/reference, one should use the following command::

-  dials.scale only_target=True integrated.pickle integrated_experiments.json reference_reflections.pickle reference_experiments.json
+  dials.scale only_target=True integrated.refl integrated.expt reference.refl reference.expt

-This will scale the intensities of the dataset to agree as closely as possible with the intensities of the reference dataset, and save the scaled dataset to scaled.pickle, scaled_experiments.json (the reference files are unchanged).
+This will scale the intensities of the dataset to agree as closely as possible with the intensities of the reference dataset, and save the scaled dataset to scaled.refl, scaled.expt (the reference files are unchanged).
 The :samp:`only_target=True` command is important, else all the data will be scaled together and output in a joint output file.